Parasitoid: Other orders

-The true flies (Diptera) include several families of parasitoids, the largest of which is the Tachinidae (some 9,200 species), followed by the Bombyliidae (some 4,500 species), along with the Pipunculidae and the Conopidae, which includes parasitoidal genera such as Stylogaster.
+The true flies (Diptera) include several families of parasitoids, the largest of which is the Tachinidae (some 9,200 species), followed by the Bombyliidae (some 4,500 species), along with the Acroceridae, Pipunculidae, and Conopidae, which are exclusively parasitoidal genera (such as Stylogaster).
 Other families of flies include some protelean species.
 Some Phoridae are parasitoids of ants.
 Some flesh flies are parasitoids: for instance Emblemasoma auditrix is parasitoidal on cicadas, locating its host by sound.

 The Strepsiptera (twisted-wing parasites) consist entirely of parasitoids; they usually sterilise their hosts.

-Two beetle families, Ripiphoridae (450 species) and Rhipiceridae, are largely parasitoids, as are Aleochara Staphylinidae; in all, some 400 staphylinids are parasitoidal.
-Some 1,600 species of the large and mainly freeliving family Carabidae are parasitoids.
+Three beetle families, Ripiphoridae (450 species), Passandridae, and Rhipiceridae, are largely parasitoids, as are Aleochara Staphylinidae; in all, some 400 staphylinids are parasitoidal.
+Some 1,600 species of the large and mainly freeliving family Carabidae (mostly in the subfamilies Brachininae and Lebiinae) are parasitoids.

 A few Neuroptera are parasitoidal; they have larvae that actively search for hosts.
 The larvae of some Mantispidae, subfamily Symphrasinae, are parasitoids of other arthropods including bees and wasps.

 Although nearly all Lepidoptera (butterflies and moths) are herbivorous, a few species are parasitic.
-The larvae of Epipyropidae feed on Homoptera such as leafhoppers and cicadas, and sometimes on other Lepidoptera.
-The larvae of Cyclotornidae parasitise first Homoptera and later ant brood.
-The pyralid moth Chalcoela has been used in biological control of the wasp Polistes in the Galapagos Islands.
+The larvae of Epipyropidae feed on Hemiptera such as leafhoppers and cicadas, and sometimes on other Lepidoptera.
+The larvae of Cyclotornidae parasitise first Hemiptera and later ant brood.

 Parasitism is rare in the Trichoptera (caddisflies), but it is found among the Hydroptilidae (purse-case caddisflies), probably including all 10 species in the Orthotrichia aberrans group; they parasitise the pupae of other trichopterans.

+Mites of the family Acarophenacidae are ectoparasitoids of insect eggs.
+Unlike the insect parasitoids, it is the adult stage in Acarophenacidae that acts as a parasitoid.
+Specifically, adult female mites feed on insect eggs and their body swells up with offspring, which eventually emerge as adults.